Chewy Brownies with Salted Ganache Glaze

 This post may contain affiliate links.
 Please read my disclosure policy.

-Replacing some of the total sugar in a brownie recipe with brown sugar will result in a slightly more tender, fudgy crumb, because the molasses in the brown sugar adds moisture, as well as a deeper flavor.
+- Sugar: I use an equal mixture of granulated white and light brown sugar.
+Replacing some of the total sugar in a brownie recipe with brown sugar makes brownies that have more of a soft, tender crumb, because the molasses in the brown sugar adds moisture, as well as a deeper flavor.

 Equipment